Eigil Knutsen

 Eigil Knutsen (born 21 October 1988) is a Norwegian politician for the Labour Party.
 He has served as an MP for Hordaland since 2017, and was previously a deputy member from 2013 to 2017.

 Early life

 Knutsen was born on 21 October 1988 in Haugesund, Rogaland.

 Knutsen studied at the University of Bergen from 2008 to 2013, graduating with a Master's degree in economics.

 Career

-From 2015 to 2017, Knutsen worked as a political adviser to Bergen City Councillor Harald Schjelderup.
+From 2015 to 2017, Knutsen worked as a political adviser to Bergen Chief Commissioner Harald Schjelderup.

 Parliament

 He served as a deputy representative to the Storting for Hordaland during the term 2013–2017.

 Knutsen was elected as a representative to the Storting for Hordaland in the 2017 election.
 He was re-elected in 2021.
 He also became the chair of the Standing Committee on Finance and Economic Affairs.
 He also became the party's financial spokesperson.

+On 20 March 2024, Knutsen announced that he would be resigning as spokesperson and committee chair, while additionally announcing that he wouldn't seek re-election at the 2025 election.
+He was succeeded by Tuva Moflag on 2 April.

 Personal life

 Knutsen was on Utøya during the 2011 Utøya shootings, but succeeded in hiding from the shooter.